A celebration of that little something that makes us feel like ourselves at work

 Maybe I’d look more serious in a grey suit and “natural” make-up, but that’s not my personality.

 Maybe I’d look more serious in a grey suit and “natural” make-up, but that’s not my personality.
-And even though it started out as something personal, it has since become my trademark.
+And even though it started as something personal, it has since become my trademark.
 I like the idea of showing the people I work with that I’m a creative person and I’m not afraid to be myself.
 I don’t want to sacrifice who I am or what I like to advance my career.
-If, one day, I reach my professional goals having been true to myself in every way (which doesn’t only involve make-up, of course), I will be all the happier for it.
+If one day, I reach my professional goals having been true to myself in every way (which doesn’t only involve make-up, of course), I will be all the happier for it.
 For the moment, I’m lucky enough to work in a very open-minded company, where the dress code is relaxed, but if I were to change jobs one day, I’d make sure they would accept the way I look.
 Otherwise, I’d probably end up deciding that particular company wasn’t for me.

 ‘I decorate my office to create my own private space’ – Pauline, 33, CMO